Wednesday, March 26, 2014

 His tight, straight-legged jeans bound his movements as he stretched, his mind quelling the rising insurgency.
 He was getting better at what she called watching his reactions.

 "The mop and bucket are in the furnace room, next to your saddle and motorcycle," she reminded him firmly, but gently.
 "And I am so proud of you for having given up that nasty smoking habit.
 I mean, really, that cancer stick hanging off your lower lip all the time was really unhealthy.
 You need to get more exercise and fiber now that you're taking care of yourself.
 And I appreciate your not driving quite so fast.
-Traffic is much easier now that we have the Pruis instead of your Porchie race car, or whatever you call it."
+Traffic is much easier now that we can use the Pruis instead of that rough ride of that Corvette and your Porchie race car, or whatever you call it."

 "PorSCHE," he said, with a German "UH".